Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Metric and energy gap

-Our interest is how the effect of permutation symmetry looks in the flat space, because we observe it as an effect of Bose statistics in experiments.
-To rewrite Eq.(\ref{eq:1801}), we introduce a new field $\widehat{f} (x)= g(x)^{1/4} f (x)$ as follows
+Our interest is how the metric reflecting permutation symmetry of $f$ looks in the flat space, because we observe it as an effect of Bose statistics in experiments.
+To rewrite Eq.(\ref{eq:1801}), we introduce a new field $\widehat{f} (x)= |g(x)|^{1/4} f (x)$ as follows

 The gradient in Eq.(\ref{eq:269}) is rewritten using $ \widehat{f}(x)$

 Hence, the matrix element of Laplacian in Eq.(\ref{eq:1801})

 is rewritten using the integration by parts as follows